About A/Prof Adrian Hunt — Cataract Surgeon and Medical Retina Specialist, Miranda

-Training and Professional Development
+Training and professional development

-Dr Hunt's ophthalmology training began over twenty years ago, and he has maintained a sustained commitment to professional development since — not only advancing his own practice, but contributing to the specialty through research, teaching, and regulatory work.
+A/Prof Hunt's ophthalmology training began over twenty years ago, and he has maintained a sustained commitment to professional development since — not only advancing his own practice, but contributing to the specialty through research, teaching, and regulatory work.
 Each stage of that development has been at one of Australia's leading ophthalmic institutions.

 He trained in general ophthalmology at Sydney Eye Hospital from 2003 — Australia's largest and busiest ophthalmic training centre — and then completed subspecialty fellowship training in medical retina at Westmead Hospital, where he was invited to stay on as a Staff Specialist at the end of his fellowship.

-In clinical practice, Dr Hunt's focus is on improving outcomes for individual patients — one eye, one treatment decision at a time.
+In clinical practice, A/Prof Hunt's focus is on improving outcomes for individual patients — one eye, one treatment decision at a time.
 His PhD at the Save Sight Institute, University of Sydney, completed in 2025, extended that commitment beyond the consulting room.
 His doctoral research focused on real-world treatment outcomes in retinal vein occlusion, producing findings that inform how the condition is managed not only in his own practice but across the specialty.

-Qualifications and Appointments
+Qualifications and appointments

 - FRANZCO — Fellow of the Royal Australian and New Zealand College of Ophthalmologists